-Two HPV vaccines, Cervarix and Gardasil, are are licensed, safe, and effective for females ages 9 through 26 years.
-The CDC recommends that all girls who are 11 or 12 years old get the 3 doses (shots) of either brand of HPV vaccine to protect against cervical cancer.
-Gardasil also protects against most genital warts, as well as some cancers of the vulva, vagina, and anus.
-Girls and young women ages 13 through 26 should get all 3 doses of an HPV vaccine if they have not received all doses yet.
+Two HPV vaccines, Cervarix and Gardasil, are are licensed, safe, and effective for patients ages 9 through 26 years.
+The CDC recommends that girls and boys who are 11 or 12 years old get the 3 doses (shots) of either brand of HPV vaccine.

 For additional information on this recommendation follow the CDC link FDA Licensure of Quadrivalent Human Papillomavirus Vaccine (HPV4, Gardasil) for Use in Males.